How to Slice Samples in FL Studio

 Dumping slices to the Channel Rack

 Slicex can also send each slice to its own channel via its dump slices option.
 This is handy when you want to treat each chop as a separate drum sound — process them individually, swap sounds, or trigger them step by step.
-From there you can sequence them in the step sequencer like any drum kit.
+From there you can sequence them in the step sequencer like any drum kit, and the same chops are a quick way to build the foundation of a beat from a sampled break.

 Editing with Edison